jdreux/streamUR/README.md

 *name* is descriptor used for that stream and can only contain [a-z0-9].

 *locator* is the path at which this stream can be found.
-It can be an absolute file path or a URL.
+It may be an absolute file path or a URL.

 ## Processors

 There are a number of processors that apply to different types of streams, and more are in development, stay tuned!

 ### dot (.)
-'.' is the concatination processor for streams.
+The concatination processor for streams.
 It groups streams together and chains them to the next processor.

 ### min
-Minifies javascript code using uglifyjs[https://github.com/mishoo/UglifyJS/]
+Minifies javascript code using [uglifyjs](https://github.com/mishoo/UglifyJS/).

 ### gzip
 Gzips files and sets the proper header on the response.
-Uses gzip[https://github.com/indutny/node.gzip]
+Uses [gzip](https://github.com/indutny/node.gzip).

 ### jslint
-Runs JSLINT[http://www.jslint.com/] on the stream and returns the result as raw JSON.
+Runs [JSLINT](http://www.jslint.com/) on the stream and returns the result as raw JSON.

 ### prettyjslint
-Runs JSLINT[http://www.jslint.com/] on the stream and formats the results in HTML format.
+Runs [JSLINT](http://www.jslint.com/) on the stream and formats the results in HTML format.

 ### highlight
-Highlights Javascript code in the stream using highlight[https://github.com/andris9/highlight].
+Highlights Javascript code in the stream using [highlight](https://github.com/andris9/highlight).
 Returns HTML

 ### nocache
 Sets No-cache headers on the response, telling the client that the resource should not be cached.